frekw/slick/README.md

 To generate new versions of the theme, you need RMagick.

 To install rmagick, first install imagemagick, and then install the rmagick gem.
-The easiest way to install imagemagick is by using homebrew [http://github.com/mxcl/homebrew].
+The easiest way to install imagemagick is by using [homebrew](http://github.com/mxcl/homebrew).
 Make sure you have XCode installed and run:
     ruby -e "$(curl -fsS http://gist.github.com/raw/323731/install_homebrew.rb)" and then run brew install imagemagick

-Slick also requires Ruby 1.9.2, which you can get via rvm [http://rvm.beginrescueend.com/].
+Slick also requires Ruby 1.9.2, which you can get via [rvm](http://rvm.beginrescueend.com/).
 Once rvm is installed, use the following command to install Ruby 1.9.2:

     $ rvm install 1.9.2